NORTH SELBY ANAEROBIC DIGESTION & HORTICULTURAL GLASSHOUSE PROJECT

 The revised proposal for the site was launched in April 2012.
 We then carried out a range of technical and environmental assessments which were submitted as part of the planning application.
 These included an Environmental Impact Assessment (EIA), a Landscape & Visual Assessment, a Transport Assessment, an Air Quality Assessment and a Noise Assessment and a Consultation Assessment Report.

-Following submission of the planning application to City of York Council in November 2012, councillors approved the plans in April this year.
+Following submission of the planning application to City of York Council in November 2012, councillors approved the plans in April 2013.
 Following a potential challenge, Peel Environmental agreed to the consent being quashed, in order for the application to be reconsidered as quickly as possible.
-This will mean that the project timetable is not delayed and work can begin on site should the application be approved
+The planning application was approved by City of York Council in January 2014 and the planning consent issued in April 2014.

 To view a copy of the planning application documentation please click on the following links;